Note on initial conditions for small-field inflation: Conclusions

 \section{Conclusions}

-Hilltop models are attractive from an effective field theory perspective but suffer from fine-tuning; for a succesfull (60 e-folds long) phase of slow-roll inflation, one has to begin inside a very small patch of the available phase-space.
+Hilltop models are attractive from an effective field theory perspective but suffer from fine-tuning; for a successful (60 e-folds long) phase of slow-roll inflation, one has to begin inside a very small patch of the available phase-space.
 The reason why this happens is easy to understand: in small-field models there is not enough time for the Hubble friction to drive the dynamics towards the slow-roll attractor, hence one has to set initial conditions very close to it in order for this to happen within 60 e-folds.

-In this work, we have considered the presence of an ultra flat region around where one sets initial conditions as a generic module of any small-field model.
-If this plateau is long enough the classical field comes to a halt exponentially fast at which point the super-horizon quantum fluctuations dominate the background dynamics.
+In this work, we addressed the question of how one can relax this problem from a bottom-up perspective.
+To this end, we studied two solutions: one based on symmetries, where the inflaton starts its slow-rolling at the hilltop due to some putative internal symmetry which is subsequently spontaneously broken; and another, encompassing an ultra flat region around where one sets initial conditions as a generic module of any small-field model.
+In the second case, if the plateau is long enough, the classical field comes to a halt exponentially fast at which point the super-horizon quantum fluctuations dominate the background dynamics.
 The latter can be treated as quantum fields on de Sitter space whose correlators can be computed via the standard quantisation procedure.
 If CMB scales exit the Hubble horizon shortly after the classical background has frozen, the rms values of the quantum fluctuations provide initial conditions for the field and its velocity in the sense that whatever their values were before that becomes dynamically irrelevant.

 Setting initial conditions in this way reduces the phase-space to one dimension and partially evades the overshoot problem in the sense that once the initial position is chosen close to the would-be maximum, the velocity is automatically fixed.
 A plateau of around $4$ e-folds is enough to dissipate away even a Planckian initial kinetic energy at the cost of a trans-Planckian field displacement during this phase (although this takes place before the CMB scales exit the horizon).
 We have thus recasted the initial velocity problem in small-field models as a condition on the flatness of the potential around the initial field value by considering a ``large-field" module, which is well-motivated in embeddings of inflation in UV frameworks featuring a variety of additional degrees of freedom.